AdKats/AdKats/README.md

         [player]
     </td>
     <td>
         The in-game command used for unbanning players.
-Only usable when ban enforcer is enabled.
+This command can only be used when ban enforcer is enabled.
     </td>
 </tr>
 <tr>